Azure-Samples/serverless-chat-langchainjs/README.md

 ```

 This will start the web app and the API locally.
 Open the URL `http://localhost:8000` in your browser to start chatting with the bot.

+Note that the documents are uploaded automatically when deploying the sample to Azure with `azd up`.

 > [!TIP]
 > You can switch back to using Ollama models by simply deleting the `src/api/.env` file and starting the application again.
 To regenerate the `.env` file, you can run `azd env get-values > src/api/.env`.